Respected Author Debunks Climate Change in Exclusive Interview

-G. Edward Griffin, the author of the Creature from Jekyll Island, the definitive expose on the Federal Reserve, recently sat down with AFP to discuss his latest project that focuses on exposing the lie that the world is warming because of the actions of mankind.
+G. Edward Griffin, the author of The Creature from Jekyll Island, the definitive exposé on the Federal Reserve, recently sat down with AFP to discuss his latest project that focuses on exposing the lie that the world is warming because of the actions of mankind.
 You can listen to the hour-long AFP Podcast with Griffin for all of the details.

 By Mark Anderson

-Veteran author and researcher G. Edward Griffin—whose popular books have exposed the Federal Reserve, shown cures for cancer, and unmasked the cloaked tyranny of the United Nations—spoke to American Free Press recently for a podcast interview.
+Veteran author and researcher G. Edward Griffin—whose popular books have exposed the Federal Reserve, shown cures for cancer, and unmasked the cloaked tyranny of the United Nations—spoke to AMERICAN FREE PRESS recently for a podcast interview.

 In the podcast, which accompanies this article, the widely respected California-based leader of Freedom Force International (FFI) outlines what FFI is about, with a focus on the organization’s just-finished “Global Warming: An Inconvenient Lie” congress held in Tempe, Arizona Dec.
 2-4.
 AFP covered the event.